Friday, 8 September 2017

 Sample snapflap curves

 Below are sample curves which can be generated by the system (the data was recorded using a second script).
-These are by way of demonstration only.

 In the field